Skip to content

 A player on a roster is a candidate, not a position.
 Whether to commit capital is its own question.
 What I keep for each candidate makes sure that question gets answered against evidence, not impulse.

-The deep-dive
+The deep-dive behind it

 The moat